Do I need a third-party administrator (TPA)?

 • Health benefits reporting and analytics

-• Supporting stop-loss insurance coverage
+• Supporting stop-loss coverage

 • Managed care